GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Aesadov's Ring**, $7,000
 Unique.
 Neg.
 A gold ring with the name "Aesadov" inscribed in the band. *Allows the wear to summon a specific Skirtterfalkh, for which the ring was named, to their side.
 It manifests approximately anywhere 1d12+1d20 yards away where it cannot be seen manifesting into existance.
 It is loyal, though it does have its own mind.
 If it dies, it will be forever perished.
-As an action, you may dismiss it by- causing it to flee and dematerializing after some distance.
+As an action, you may dismiss it- causing it to flee and dematerializing after some distance.
 While dismissed, it is considered to be resting.
 If it is dismissed for a whole week, it can benefit from an additional full rest for every whole week it is dimissed*.

 **Anticaste**, $14,000
 Unique.